mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 ## 4 Day-to-Day Development

 Let us say you have a working copy of an app on disk.
 You make changes to the app and save them.
 Saved changes are not immediately visible to others.
-The documents, folders, and modules which have been changed can be identified by looking at the **status**.
+The documents, folders, and modules that have been changed can be identified by looking at the **status**.

 When you are happy with a set of changes, you **commit** them to the repository.
 Others can then choose to update/pull and retrieve those changes.

 You can **update/pull** your working copy with changes committed by others.

-You can also see a **history** of all the changes which have been committed, no matter who committed them.
+You can also see a **history** of all the changes that have been committed, no matter who committed them.

 ### 4.1 Status